Trevor Thomas (hiker)

-He has hiked the Pacific Crest Trail, the Tahoe Rim Trail, the John Muir Trail, Long Trail, the Colorado Trail, and the North Carolina's Mountain to Sea Trail.
+Thomas has hiked the Pacific Crest Trail, the Tahoe Rim Trail, the John Muir Trail, Long Trail, the Colorado Trail, and the North Carolina's Mountain to Sea Trail.
 He has climbed to the summits of Mount Mitchell, Mount Rose, Mount Whitney, Mount Elbert, and Mount Friel.

 Thomas lost his sight at age 36.

 Guide dogs

 Thomas's first guide dog was Tennille, who was born 27 November 2010 and accompanied him from 2012 until she retired in 2018.
 Together they walked over 10,000 miles and climbed five 14,000 ft summits.
 In 2016 she was said to be "currently the only dual mode dog capable of performing backcountry guide work in addition to her standard guiding duties".

-His new dog is Honolulu or Lulu.
+Thomas' new dog is Honolulu or Lulu.
 They met in October 2018.
 As of March 2019, Thomas was training Lulu for her new role.